Global War on Terrorism Service Medal: Support duty

 In 2004, Defense Department and military service branches began publishing directives, messages, and orders, specifying that the Global War on Terrorism Service Medal would be awarded not only for direct participation in specific operations, but also to any personnel who performed support duty of an anti-terrorism operation but did not directly participate.
 The phrase "support" was further defined as any administrative, logistics, planning, operational, technical, or readiness activity, which provides support to an operation of the Global War on Terrorism.
-As a result of this blanket term, the Global War on Terrorism Service Medal became an eligible award for most personnel of the United States Armed Forces who performed service after 11 September 2001 through March 2004.
+As a result of this blanket term, the Global War on Terrorism Service Medal became an eligible award for most personnel of the United States Armed Forces who performed service after September 11, 2001.

-With the orders granting the GWOT-SM for broadly-defined "support duty", awarding of the medal has essentially become practically automatic, akin to being a similar type of award as the National Defense Service Medal (graduates of training schools, ROTC, and service academies are typically presented both awards at the same time).
-The primary difference between the NDSM and the GWOT-SM is that the NDSM is automatic as soon as a person joins the military whereas the GWOTSM may only be presented after thirty days of active duty in a unit (or three months in the case of the Reserve Component).
+With the orders granting the GWOT-SM for broadly defined "support duty", awarding of the medal essentially became practically automatic, akin to being a similar type of award as the National Defense Service Medal, which was also automatically granted to every member of the U.S. Armed Forces from September 11, 2001 until December 31, 2022 (graduates of training schools, ROTC, and service academies were typically presented both awards at the same time).
+The primary difference between the NDSM and the GWOT-SM is that the NDSM was automatic as soon as a person joined the military, whereas the GWOTSM was only to be presented after thirty days of active duty in a unit (or three months in the case of the Reserve Component).
 The regulations for Reservists and National Guardsmen are also not as well defined for the GWOT-SM as they are for the NDSM, since the presentation of the NDSM to reservists and National Guardsmen was codified and clarified as far back as the Persian Gulf War.
-Widely called the support loophole, the Department of Defense rescinded this eligibility requirement.
+Widely called the support loophole, the Department of Defense rescinded this eligibility criteria and sharply restricted the award of the Global War on Terrorism Service Medal beginning September 11, 2022 (the period for the award of the NDSM also came to an end in December the same year).